-Dr. DuPree is a Vice President of Holy Redeemer Health System overseeing Surgical Services, Women’s Health, Employee Wellness and Integrative and Holistic Medicine.
+Dr. DuPree is a breast cancer surgeon and medical director of the oncology service line at Northern Arizona Health Care.
+She continues to serve as a Vice President of Holy Redeemer Health System overseeing Surgical Services, Women’s Health, Employee Wellness and Integrative and Holistic Medicine.
 She is a nationally-recognized breast cancer surgeon who is board certified in integrative and holistic medicine.
 She has a passion for education and lifestyle modification.
-She is the Medical Director of the Breast Health Program at Holy Redeemer Health System in suburban Philadelphia and is an Adjunct Assistant Professor of Surgery at The University of Pennsylvania.
-A breast surgeon who embraces Eastern-healing philosophies, she remains on the cutting edge of Western medical technologies.
+She is an Adjunct Assistant Professor of Surgery at The University of Pennsylvania training breast surgical oncology fellows.
+She is the unique combination of a breast surgeon who embraces Eastern-healing philosophies, yet she remains on the cutting edge of Western medical technologies.
 Dr. DuPree is the recipient of numerous awards and achievements and serves on the advisory boards for several breast cancer organizations.
 Dr. DuPree is a graduate of The University of Pittsburgh and Hahnemann University School of Medicine.

 Jodi Hutchinson.
 P.A.

 Jodi is a holistic health and wellness expert and master educator with a focus on whole foods nutrition, and mind-body medicine.
 She has been instrumental in the Viver guides and part of the Viver Team.
 Jodi also serves as Director of Integrative Medicine & Wellness for Holy Redeemer Health System, Meadowbrook, PA.
 As part of her role, she creates and oversees innovative programs for employees, patients, and the community through a combination of integrative practices that modify diet, lifestyle, and stress.
 She draws upon over 30 years of clinical and teaching experience to design healing models within today’s healthcare environments as a means to bring about a cultural transformation and social change.